 The Commission formalized its first partnership with the Aachen, Germany in June 1993 at Aachen, and a reciprocal visit and ceremony in Arlington in May 1994.
 ASCA became an independent, nonprofit organization in August 1993.

 In July 1995, ten Arlington delegates visited Coyoacán, a Federal District of Mexico City, to discuss making Coyoacán Arlington’s second sister city.
 At a reciprocal set of meetings with Arlington business leaders, together with several cultural events and a tour of the county, delegates formalized the partnership at Arlington House and the Arlington County Board officially adopted Coyoacán as a sister city on October 7, 1995.
 Coyoacán officials adopted Arlington as its first sister city on June 22, 1996.

 Arlington began communications with Reims, France in 1996.
 The first Arlington delegation visited Reims in 2000 and established a high school exchange program.
 A signing ceremony took place at Reims on August 28, 2004, which coincided with the 60th anniversary of the liberation of Reims by U.S. forces in August 1944.
-A reciprocal visit to Arlington took place in June 2005, culminating with a signing ceremony at Arlington House on June 12, 2005 along with a joint wreath-laying at the Tomb of the Unknown Soldier.
+A reciprocal visit to Arlington took place in June 2005, culminating with a signing ceremony at Arlington House on June 12, 2005.

 An Arlington delegation visited San Miguel, El Salvador in September 2005 and signed a preliminary agreement, followed by a reciprocal visit and ceremony in Arlington in June 2006.
 Arlington’s relationship with San Miguel is supported by a vital local community of Latin American residents and businesses.